Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Rapid Literature Review

-As outlined in Section \ref{sec:def_and_term}, there are various definitions and categorizations of explanation styles \cite{tintarev2015explaining,kouki2019personalized,bilgic2005explaining,papadimitriou2012generalized}.
-We adopted the categorization by \cite{kouki2019personalized}, detailed in Section \ref{sec:def_and_term}, as it covers most works from our literature review.
-However, with the growing body of research in the field, some explanation styles have been further subdivided.
-These subdivisions arise because different explanation styles, as noted in Section \ref{sec:def_and_term}, impact offline evaluation differently, utilizing distinct information for constructing explanations.
-The identified explanation styles include: \looseness=-1
+Multiple categorizations exist for explanation styles \cite{tintarev2015explaining,kouki2019personalized,bilgic2005explaining,papadimitriou2012generalized}.
+We adopted the one proposed in \cite{kouki2019personalized}, detailed in Section \ref{sec:def_and_term}, as it covers most of the studies from our rapid literature review.
+However, with the growing body of research in the field, some explanation styles have been further subdivided into more specific types.
+These subdivisions arise because different explanation styles affect offline and online evaluations in distinct ways, drawing on different types of information to generate explanations.
+The identified classifications of the \textbf{Style} category include: \looseness=-1

 \begin{itemize} \item \textbf{Personality}, that generates explanations based on psychological traits using techniques such as the Big Five \cite{takami_flanagan_dai_ogata_2023}.
-In \cite{kouki2019personalized}, this could be classified as a user-based explanation.
+In the categorization of \cite{kouki2019personalized}, this can be classified as a user-based explanation.
 However, we propose this new explanation style because it represents an emerging sub-category of user-based explanations, where the user's and other users' personality traits are used to generate explanations that match their psychological aspects;\looseness=-1